Genocides in history (World War I through World War II): Slavic population of the Soviet Union

 The civilian death toll in the regions which were occupied by Germany was estimated to be 13.7 million.
 Philimoshin cited sources from the Soviet era to support his figures, he used the terms "genocide" and "premeditated extermination" when he referred to the deaths of 7.4 million civilians in the occupied USSR which were caused by the direct, intentional actions of violence.
 Civilians killed in reprisals during the Soviet partisan war account for a major part of the huge toll.
 The report of Philimoshin lists the deaths of civilian forced laborers in Germany as totaling 2,164,313.
 G. I. Krivosheev in the report on military casualties gives a total of 1,103,300 dead POWs.
-The total of these two figures is 3,267,613, which is in close proximity to estimates by western historians of about 3 million deaths of prisoners in German captivity.
+The total of these two figures is 3,267,613, which is close to estimates by western historians of about 3 million deaths of prisoners in German captivity.
 In the occupied regions Nazi Germany implemented a policy of forced confiscation of food which resulted in the famine deaths of an estimated 6% of the population, 4.1 million persons.

+Nazi Germany also engaged in a policy of deliberate maltreatment of Soviet prisoners of war (POWs), in contrast to their treatment of British and American POWs.
+This policy, which amounted to deliberately starving and working to death Soviet POWs, was grounded in Nazi racial theory, which depicted Slavs as sub-humans.
+Estimates place the number of Soviet POWs who died at 3.3 million to 3.5 million out of the 5.5 million imprisoned by Nazi Germany.

+Some historians and the Russian government have classified the Siege of Leningrad, in which German and Finnish policies led to the deaths of more than 1 million civilians from starvation, as a genocide.